csdarren/CarProjectRaylib/README.md

 X11 Errors may occur on linux.
 To solve this issue, you need the X11 Dev packages.
 On Debian Distros, use sudo apt install on the following libs: libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev

 Must install OpenGL linux lib in order to build raylib library file (.a) libgl-dev

+Dependencies:
+cmake
+build.ninja
+OpenGL